Time-Dependent Low-Energy Simulation Accelerates Adiabatic State Preparation: Introduction

 \subsection{Techniques}

-Here, we provide a high-level discussion of the techniques to derive the theorems mentioned above.
-In the following, we refer to the simulation error for each time step $\delta$ as the short-time simulation error, and the whole simulation error over $T$ as the long-time simulation error.\\
+We next outline the main idea of the proof ingredients.
+In the following, we refer to the simulation error for each time step $\delta$ as the short-time simulation error, and the whole simulation error over $T$ as the long-time simulation error.

-\textbf{Short-time simulation error.} To derive an upper bound with commutator scaling for the short-time simulation error, we first recall the time-independent case~\cite{childs2021theory}.
+\paragraph{Short-time simulation error.} To derive an upper bound with commutator scaling for the short-time simulation error, we first recall the time-independent case~\cite{childs2021theory}.
 According to the variation-of-parameters formula, the $p$-th order time-independent product formula $S_p(\delta)$ and the exact evolution operator $V(\delta)=e^{-iH\delta}$ satisfy

 where $\Delta(\tau)=S_p^\dagger(\tau)(\frac{\dd}{\dd \tau}S_p(\tau)+iHS_p(\tau))$ can be written as the form $e^{\tau A_1} e^{\tau A_2}\cdots e^{\tau A_q} B e^{-\tau A_q} \cdots e^{-\tau A_2} e^{-\tau A_1}$ for some Hermitian operators $A_1,A_2,...,A_q$, and can be further expanded as nested commutators.
 Recently, Ref.~\cite{Mizuta_2025} significantly improved the analysis of the low-energy simulation error by directly appending the low-energy projector $\Pi$ at both sides of the above equation: